Insert Shapes in PowerPoint 2010 for Windows

-- Within PowerPoint 2007, open any presentation (or create a new one),
+- Within PowerPoint 2010, open the presentation (or create a new one) and

-and select the slide where you want to insert the Shape.
-It will
+select the slide where you want to insert a Shape and change

 Figure 1: Slide with Blank layout

-- Access the Insert tab (or even the Home tab) of the Ribbon and
+- Access the Insert tab (or the Home tab) on the Ribbon and click

-click the bottom part of the Shapes button to bring up the dropdown
+the bottom part of the Shapes button to bring up the Shapes gallery,

 Figure 2: Shapes gallery

-As shown in Figure 2 above, PowerPoint provides categories for shapes such as Rectangles, Lines, Basic Shapes, Block Arrows, Stars and Banners, Callouts, etc.
+As shown in Figure 2 above, PowerPoint provides several categories of Shapes such as Rectangles, Lines, Basic Shapes, Block Arrows, Stars and Banners, Callouts, etc.

 - Based on your requirement, choose any Shape by clicking on it.

-Thereafter use any of these two options to place an instance of the
+Thereafter use any of these two options to place a Shape on

 - Click anywhere on the slide to add the Shape in a predefined size (typically 1 inch x 1 inch), as shown in Figure 3.